Gran Luchito

 10. Fireworks

-These cannot be missed during New Year in Mexico, and any New Year’s Eve celebrations in fact!
+These cannot be missed during New Year in Mexico, and any Mexican New Year’s Eve traditions and celebrations in fact!
 They not only make a spectacular show to marvel at, but they also have a special meaning.
 The noise and lights are supposed to scare away evil spirits and negative intentions, allowing safe passage into the New Year.
 These amazing performances are best viewed from a beautiful beach.

 11. Make Your Wish Come True!